hassanzohdy/react-router/README.md

 router.add("/login", LoginPage);
 ```

+This is done by `MRR` automatically as it detects the current app path during adding the route information, so you don't need to worry about it.

 ### Route Path Structure

-Based on the app configurations, we've `7` route structures.
+Based on the app configurations, we've `7` different route structures.

 The full route structure is: `/basePath/appPath/(localeCode?)/routePath`

+The following are the possible route structures (after the base path segments).

 1. `/`: The app path
 2. `/en`: The app path appended with locale code
-3. `/en/contact-us`: The contact us route prefixed with locale code.
+3. `/en/contact-us`: The contact us `route` prefixed with locale code.
 4. `/admin`: Admin app home path.
 5. `/en/admin`: Admin app home path with `en` locale code.
 6. `/en/admin/customers`: Admin app customers page with `en` locale code.